albarji/proxTV/README.md

 |[![Build Status](https://travis-ci.org/albarji/proxTV.svg?branch=master)](https://travis-ci.org/albarji/proxTV)|[![Build Status](https://travis-ci.org/albarji/proxTV.svg?branch=master)](https://travis-ci.org/albarji/proxTV)[(!)](#notes-on-mac-os-x)|Not supported (yet)|

 **proxTV** is a toolbox implementing blazing fast implementations of Total Variation proximity operators, which form the basic building blocks for applications such as image denoising, image deconvolution, image inpainting, video denoising, or fused lasso models, to name a few.
-While the core algorithms are implemented in C to achieve top efficiency, Matlab and Python interfaces are provided for ease of use.
+While the core algorithms are implemented in C to achieve top efficiency, Matlab, GNU Octave and Python interfaces are provided for ease of use.

 Some examples of applications using **proxTV**: